bjornaa/ladim1/doc/source/ladim_at_imr.rst

   export MKL_NUM_THREADS=1

-This prevents the MKL (Intel's Math Kernel Library) used by python from capturing all cores, effective blocking all other (including your own) activity at the machine.
+This prevents the MKL (Intel's Math Kernel Library) used by python from capturi ng all cores, effective blocking all other (including your own) activity at the machine.
 You may get a slight speed-up with 2 instead of 1.

 Exit the shell and log in again.
 The modified configuration is common for all three